Foods sold under the Cottage Food Law must be non-potentially hazardous.

 There is a chart that you can read to determine whether the combination of pH and water activity (aW) makes that item potentially hazardous or not.

-If you have a frosting or filling recipe that you would like to have tested, there is a company in Texas called Food Safety Net Services
+If you have a food that you would like to have tested, there is a company in Texas called Food Safety Net Services

-which will test a sample of your food for pH and aW for around $32.00.
-There is no setup fee for Texas customers.
+which will test a sample of your food for pH and aW for around $36.00, plus a setup fee of $100.
+(Setup fee waived if lab services total more than $1000, as of Feb.
+2014).
 They have offices in Dallas and San Antonio, and you can either bring in your sample or overnight it on ice.